bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Agenda: <https://github.com/lightning/bolts/issues/1103>

-Speaker 0: I don't think I've seen any discussion happening on any of the PRs and they all last from the last time.
+Speaker 0: I don't think I've seen any discussion happening on any of the PRs.
 So, I don't think we should go and have them in order, except maybe the first one that we may want to just finalize and get something into the spec to say that it should be 2016 everywhere.
-But, as [Redacted] was saying, can probably make it a one-liner and it would be easier.
+But, as [redacted] was saying, can probably make it a one-liner and it would be easier.

 Speaker 1: Please.

-Speaker 0: Okay, so let's just make that feedback, and wait for [Redacted] to transform this into a one-liner.
+Speaker 0: Okay, so let's just make that feedback, and wait for [redacted] to transform this into a one-liner.
 One other thing that I've seen a lot of discussions on is related to simplified commitment.
 We had a bug; there was an issue.
 I'm going to link that issue right now for a force close that happened between an Eclair node and an LND node, but then also happened between two LND nodes.
 This is a case where actually without simplified commitment, we don't have a choice because people on both sides can asynchronously be adding HTLCs, we can end up just getting into the remote reserve and having to force close because the reserve is not met.
 There's just no way to avoid that situation with current protocols.
 So maybe that's a good argument for working on simplified commitments at some point.

 Speaker 1: Yes, it's definitely on my to-do list for this next release, which is three months away.
 We've just done a release, so now I can't use that as an excuse anymore, and ption simplified commitments is on my list to do and then scratch out an implementation.
-We have one that [Redacted] did because they did it for L2, but we have to.
+We have one that [redacted] did because they did it for L2, but we have to.
 It's slightly more complicated for the current LN penalty.
 So, I plan on revisiting that in the next three months.

 Speaker 0: Okay.
 Yeah, I think it's really worth it because we're starting to see all those issues with people experimenting with sending a lot of HTLC that frequent weights, right?
 We are hitting those edge cases and we want to provide commitment.
 There's just no way to avoid it, and having false closes that we cannot avoid is really annoying.
 So, shall we just quickly go down the list in order and see if we have anything to say on it, or otherwise we just move to something else.
 So, do we have anything new on the simple close?
 On my side, I haven't had time to prototype anything yet.
 So I think it's more waiting for implementation.